 This Management Discussion and Analysis ("MD&A") of the GREATER WILDWOODS TOURISM IMPROVEMENT AND DEVELOPMENT AUTHORITY ("Authority") provides an introduction to the major activities affecting the operations of the Authority.
-The MD&A also provides an introduction and overview to the financial performance and statements of the Authority for the fiscal years ended December 31, 2020, 2019 and 2018.
-The information contained in the MD&A should be considered in conjunction with the Authority's basic financial statements beginning on page 16.
+The MD&A also provides an introduction and overview to the financial performance and statements of the Authority for the fiscal years ended December 31, 2021, 2020 and 2019.
+The information contained in the MD&A should be considered in conjunction with the Authority's basic financial statements.